Avaiga/taipy-getting-started-core/step_02/ReadMe.md

 scenario = tp.get(scenario.id)
 ```

-- Delete an entity though its id.
+- Delete an entity through its id.
 Example: how to delete a scenario.

 ```python
 tp.delete(scenario.id)